DanielMartensson/CControl/README.md

   - Point-in-polygon algorithm for checking if a point is inside the area

 - Machine Learning
-  - Local Binary Pattern (LBP)
-  - Fisherfaces with pooling, Kernel PCA, LDA and Neural Network for image classification and object detection
   - Density-Based Spatial Clustering of Applications with Noise
   - Support Vector Machine
   - Kernel for PCA and LDA